bitmeal/soem_driver_ros2/soem_driver/README.md

 No bus access and communication is possible when configuring (`configure()` call).
 Performing advanced initialization procedures has to be handled by implementing the necessary logic and state machines in the cyclic calls to `read()` and `write()`.

 When initialized and while operating, the `read()` and `write()` methods will be called continuously.
-Use them to map and transform the data between `RxPDO` & `TxPDO` members and the exported state and command interfaces.
-When necessary, you may send mailbox messages to your slave by calling `schedule_Mbx_send(msg, callback)`, if callback is given, we expect the slave to respond with a mailbox message itself and call the callback function upon reception.
+Use them to map and transform the data between `RxPDO`/`TxPDO` members and the exported *state* and *command interfaces*.
+When necessary, you may send mailbox messages to your slave by calling `mbx_enqueue_send(msg)`.
+If setting member `fetch_mailbox = true`, the physical slaves mailbox will be read for messages.
+The driver module can call `mbx_consume_incoming(callback)` to consume and operat on all pending mailbox messages with the given callback. *You only get a non-owning buffer in the callback.
+Copy the data if you need it later!*

 ## internals
 ### call sequence